rajandeepsingh13/Face-Detection-using-OpenCV-CPP-in-Unity/README.md

 This repository consists of both the Unity Project as well as the OpenCV Visual Studio Project.

-I referred to the links mentioned bellow to create this.
+I referred to the links mentioned below to create this.

 # Reference Links